CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/google-workspace/gmail/gmailsessiondetails.md

 ### Credentials

-The Credentials are used to represent details required for authentication with the mail server.
+The Credentials are used to configure the information required for authentication with the mail server.
 There are multiple data types that can be used:

 - [UserCredentials][]: Used to configure the [Username][] and [Password][] for Basic authentication
 - [GmailOAuthCertificateCredentials][]: Used to configure the [CertificatePath][], [CertificatePassword][], [FromAddress][] and [ClientId][] for OAuth